Andrey04o/Chess04o/README.md

 # How to use

-1. Find in the `Prefabs` folder Chess04o prefab
+1. Find in the `Prefabs` folder a Chess04o prefab

-2. Drag and drop to your world
+2. Drag and drop it to your world

 ## Developed by Andrey04o